radTuti/radTuti.github.io/_posts/2014-04-18-markdown-syntax.md

 ---

 #Formatting Syntax
-Markdown is a plain text formatting syntax designed fo it to be optionally converted using a text-to-HTML conversion tool by the same name.
+Markdown is a plain text formatting syntax designed for it to be optionally converted using a text-to-HTML conversion tool by the same name.
 It was created by [John Gruber](https://en.wikipedia.org/wiki/John_Gruber) in 2004.
 I have tried to list all the possible syntax used when creating markdown posts in Jekyll.
 For a comprehensive list, you must go to the [source](http://daringfireball.net/projects/markdown/syntax).
 \\
 Markdown varies and this is a handy syntax for me and anyone else who wants to use it; I'll update it as I learn more.